How to get a visa for Russia: What visa types are available?by Juan José Herranz | November 25, 2020

 Yes, you will need a visa to travel to Russia.
 The territory of the Russian Federation has 2 different types of visas:

 - The traditional visa, or Moscow visa, which is not exclusive to Moscow.
 It is valid for the entire Russian territory and can only be applied for in-person at the embassy.

 - The online visa is currently only valid for the regions of St. Petersburg, the Far East Federal District and the Kaliningrad Oblast region.
 This is for trips that do not exceed 8 days, and only if the reason to travel to the country is for business, tourism or humanitarian work.
 If you intend to travel to one of these 3 regions for more than 8 days, you will need to apply for a traditional visa.

 Most nationalities can apply online.
 You can check your eligibility here.

 Types of visas for Russia

-These are the 2 types of visas that exist, and their variants:
+There are the 2 big types of visas, and subtypes: